eburgos/nschema/lib/provider/type/README.md

-NSchema types
+NineSchema types
 ==========================

 Types can be one of:

 * bundle
-    Defines a series of nschema definitions that must be executed in sequence.
+    Defines a series of nineschema definitions that must be executed in sequence.
     **Structure:**
         {
             '$type': 'bundle',